 Applicants and their families need not be connected to Reynolds and Reynolds as part of the eligibility requirements, and any connection with the company will not affect the selection process in any way.

 Wright State University administers the Reynolds and Reynolds Leadership Scholars Program.
-For scholarship information, contact Mary Hutcheson, Enrollment Advisor for the Department of Computer Science and Engineering, or Dr. Thomas Sudkamp, Chair, Department of Computer Science and Engineering.
+For scholarship information, contact Karen Meyer, Director of Undergraduate Advising/Sr. Lecturer of the Department of Computer Science and Engineering, or Dr. Mateen Rizki, Chair, Department of Computer Science and Engineering.
 (Contact details provided at right.)